Psychedelics can help people overcome their fear of death.

 “I have the sense that death is not the end but part of a process, a way of moving into a different sphere, a different way of being.”

-Unfortunately, psychedelics, for the most part, are illegal in the United States.
+Unfortunately, psychedelics, for the most part, are still illegal in some parts of the United States.

 They are, however, legal in Jamaica.